dolphinnG/MLOpsPipeline/README.md

 This issue could probably be solved only when we change the spark cluster architecture to something that isn't stanalone cluster.

 ### Torch DDP
-As cool as torchX and volcano vcctl, they operates on the assumption that you are a human outside of the cluster, who wants to do something inside the cluster.
-They relies on your local kubectl config located often at ~/.kube/config
+As cool as torchX and volcano vcctl, they operate on the assumption that you are a human outside of the cluster, who wants to do something inside the cluster.
+They rely on your local kubectl config located often at ~/.kube/config

-But when you want to turn these procedural manual cli thingy into something programmatically that can be run by a process inside the cluster itself, the process can't find such config since it is no longer running on your local machine.
+But when you want to turn these procedural manual CLI thingy into something programmatical, and that can be run by a process inside the cluster itself, the process can't find such config since it is no longer running on your local machine.

-The solution to this is to attach a service account with sufficient permission to the pod running the process, and dynamically generate the config file for these kind of programs/binaries to use.
+The solution to this type is to attach a service account with sufficient permission to the pod running the process, and dynamically generate the config file for these kind of programs/binaries to use.

 -  generate_kubeconfig.py